 We've worked hard to foster a culture where anyone can speak openly about ethical concerns.
-Employees can raise a concern anonymously through our Integrity Hotline.
+Employees, contractors and any external stakeholder can raise a concern anonymously through our Integrity Hotline.

-Our Integrity Hotline is available 24 hours a day, seven days a week (call 1.866.363.8028 or go to www.CPCEthics.com).
+Our Integrity Hotline is available 24 hours a day, seven days a week (call 1.866.363.8028 or go to http://secure.ethicspoint.eu).
 A third party operates the hotline on our behalf to ensure confidentiality.

-Employees can also raise a concern directly with their manager, Human Resources, our Chief Compliance Officer, any member of senior management or the Board of directors.
+Employees can also raise a concern directly with their manager, Human Resources, our Chief Compliance Officer, any member of senior management or members of the Board.